takigama/HomeAutomationExperiments/IRRemote/README.md

 ## Changes

-* kinda want to put in a micro usb to provide power to the board... difficult choice to make at the moment.
+* moved to a microusb connector for power
-* flip the ir header? tricky choice.
+* flipped the IR receiver so its pointing outward
-* push button headers are actually slightly smaller than they should be
+* fixed the push buttons for the correct SMD push button

 OshPark Project: [Link](https://oshpark.com/shared_projects/sFoxZDDd)